 The Bryn Athyn College Education program is heavily steeped in the practical application of the skills and practices acquired in courses.
 During the third year students will spend two days a week in an ECE classroom giving them 360 hours of experience with students and teachers in that setting.
-A series of field trips to specific settings are also required.
-Students should expect to have placements in public schools and other private institutions as well in order to have the broadest possible experience prior to senior teaching.
+This field placement is excellent preparation for student teaching in the senior year.
+Students must have a record of good attendance and punctuality in order to participate in the required field experiences.
+Students must also have an academic record that demonstrates readiness for field experience placement.